StpoEzk/HedgehogOS/README.md

 <hr/>

 ### Currently implemented:
-1. Launch in long(64bit) mode
+1. Launch in long(__64bit__) mode
-2. Simple cli shell working through VGA text mode
+2. Simple CLI shell working through VGA text mode
 3. The beginning for realization of PAE paging support
-4. Small part of libc implementation
+4. Small part of __libc__ implementation

 <hr/>

+## Other
+If you want to start the project, you will need create a bootable device and use it on a 64-bit computer, or load iso in qemu64 _(you can use script)_.

+If you want to build the project or, god forbid, work with it, you will need a cross-compiler, which you can either build yourself _(https://wiki.osdev.org/GCC_Cross_Compiler)_ or take an already built one _(https://mirrors.edge.kernel.org/pub/tools/crosstool/)_.